infini8-13/riscv-tlv-core/README.md

 # RISC-V CPU Core in Transaction Level Verilog.

 A simple implementation of a RISC-V core written in TL Verilog on Makerchip IDE.
+This implementation is based on RV32I Base instruction set.

+## Objectives-
+[ ] Digital logic tryouts to familiarize with TL-Verilog [ ] Step by step functionality incrementation from Starter code [ ] Final RISC-V Core(Pipelined and not-pipelined)

 ![VIZ](images/LF_VIZ.png)